Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: Estimation and identification of IRFs

-This approach requires jointly specifying two types of variables: a policy indicator, denoted as $R_t$, and a monetary policy instrument, denoted as $Z_t$.
-The policy indicator is a variable capturing the central bank's monetary policy stance and, in our case, this is the interest rate $R_t$, which is included in $\mathbf Y_t$ and thus enters directly into the VAR model.
-Our selection of policy indicator $R_t$ candidates includes EA interest rates across different maturities.
-In particular, for the 1-, 2-, and 3-year rates, we employed data from the Eurostat database.
-Our choice for the pool of instrument candidates $Z_t$ is drawn from the work of \citet{altavilla2019measuring}.
+To identify $\mathbf s$ and $\varepsilon_t^p$, we employ the high-frequency Proxy-SVAR method from \citet{gertler2015monetary}.\footnote{In Appendix H we consider also sign restrictions as an alternative identification strategy.} This approach requires jointly specifying two types of variables: a policy indicator and a monetary policy instrument.
+The policy indicator, denoted as $R_t$, is a variable capturing the central bank's monetary policy stance; it is included in $\mathbf Y_t$ and thus enters directly into the CC-VAR model.
+The monetary policy instrument, denoted as $Z_t$, must satisfy two properties.

-The monetary policy instrument is a variable $Z_t$ satisfying two characteristics.
 First, it must be correlated with the monetary policy shock:

 Second, it must be exogenous to all other shocks, collected in the vector $ \bm \varepsilon_t^q$, i.e.,